ZofiaD/dare_it_challenge_portfolio_zofiaD/README.md

 ## Subtask 4

-The web application https://scouts-test.futbolkolektyw.pl/pl is used to create and edit reports about football players and matches they played.
+The web application [Futbol Kolektyw](https://scouts-test.futbolkolektyw.pl/pl) is used to create and edit reports about football players and matches they played.

 Application functionality: